aiben-ch/EESE/README.md

 ## Release
-- [2025/10/15]🔥  Our EESE-V3 is updated online <a href="https://huggingface.co/datasets/AIBench/EESE">EESE-Dataset</a> .
+- [2026/01/16]🔥  Our EESE-V3 is updated online <a href="https://huggingface.co/datasets/AIBench/EESE">EESE-Dataset</a> .
 - [2025/10/15]🔥  Our EESE-V2 is updated online <a href="https://huggingface.co/datasets/AIBench/EESE">EESE-Dataset</a> .
 - [2025/7/30] 🔥  Evaluation is avaiable on <a href="https://github.com/open-compass">OpenCompass</a>.
 - [2025/7/24] 🔥  Our quick start method is submmitted online <a href="https://github.com/aiben-ch/EESE">EESE-Quick-Start</a>.
-- [2025/7/23] 🔥  Our dataset is submmitted online <a href="https://huggingface.co/datasets/AIBench/EESE">EESE-Dataset</a> .
+- [2025/7/23] 🔥  Our EESE-V1 is updated online <a href="https://huggingface.co/datasets/AIBench/EESE">EESE-Dataset</a> .
 - [2025/7/22] 🔥  Our paper is submmitted online <a href="https://arxiv.org/pdf/2507.16514">EESE-Paper</a> .